European-XFEL/howToMiddlelayer/source/fundamentals.rst

 Sleep nicely!
 +++++++++++++

-You should always prefer this sleep function over ``time.sleep``.
+You should always prefer the middlelayer sleep function over ``time.sleep``.
 As described above, this sleep can be canceled, while ``time.sleep`` cannot.